[ puh-rooz ]

-to read through with thoroughness or care: to peruse a report.
+to read through with thoroughness or care: Make sure you peruse the document before signing.

 Origin of peruse

 pe·rus·a·ble, adjectivepe·rus·er, nounpre·pe·ruse, verb (used with object), pre·pe·rused, pre·pe·rus·ing.qua·si-pe·rus·a·ble, adjective

 re·pe·ruse, verb (used with object), re·pe·rused, re·pe·rus·ing.un·pe·rus·a·ble, adjectiveun·pe·rused, adjective

 WORDS THAT MAY BE CONFUSED WITH peruseperuse , pursue

 Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2020